Sound and complete axiomatizations of coalgebraic language equivalence: Introduction

 The leftmost states of these automata recognize the weighted language that assigns to the empty word weight $2$ and to any word $a^n$ ($n\geq 1$) the weight $1$.
 In the left-hand automaton, it is still relatively easy to convince oneself that this is the case, whereas for the right-hand automaton one needs some more ingenuity.
 We shall see that the algebraic proof is rather simple and instructive.

-We start with the calculus for weighted bisimilarity obtained from the generic expression calculus of~\cite{bbrs_ic}, and we extend this by adding four canonical equational axioms.
-More detailed, the syntactic expressions of our calculus are defined by the grammar
+We start with the calculus for weighted bisimilarity obtained from the generic expression calculus of~\cite{bbrs_ic}, and we extend this by adding three canonical equational axioms.
+More detailed, the syntactic expressions of our calculus are defined by the grammar\footnote{Note that we shall require a guardedness condition: every variable bound by $\mu$ must be within the scope of a $a.(r \dot (-))$ operator, see Section~\ref{sec:lin}.}

 where $x$ ranges over a finite set of syntactic variables, $a$ over a finite (input) alphabet, and $r$ over a Noetherian semiring.
 We show that each expression denotes a weighted language (cf.~\refeq{eq:sem}): for example $\zero$ denotes the empty weighted language, $\oplus$ is union of weighted languages, $\ul r$ denotes the language that assigns to the empty word the weight $r$ (and $0$ to all other words), $a.(r\dot E)$ denotes a language that assigns to a word $aw$ the weight $r\cdot r_w$, where $r_w$ is the weight assigned to $w$ in the language denoted by the expression $E$, and $\mu$ is a fixpoint operator.
 From our abstract Kleene theorem (Theorem~\ref{thm:genkleene}) we then obtain that for every state of a finite weighted automaton there exists an expression denoting the weighted language accepted by the given automaton starting from the given state $s$.